New in CUX: Mobile Analytics. Analyze real user behavior inside your app. Learn More

 Step 1: Build a true customer journey map

-To improve the user experience, you first need to see it in full, not just isolated sessions.
+To improve the user experience, you first need to build a customer journey map and see the process in full, not just isolated sessions.
 This is where the leading behavioral analytics platform CUX gives financial teams a clearer view of reality.

 Most tools rely on session recordings, which break whenever there’s 30 minutes of inactivity or a device switch.
 But journeys in finance aren’t that neat.
 A mortgage application can span days, and move from a laptop at work to a phone on the go, and finally to a tablet at home.
 What you get are fragments - clips that miss the bigger picture.